lumeland/lume.land/docs/creating-pages/tags.md

 ## Tags in `_data`

-Unlikely other values, when you define `tags` in a `_data.*` file and in the front matter of the pages, the value is not overrided, but aggregated.
-In other
-words: the page will have all tags defined in `_data.*` **and** in the front matter.
+Unlikely other values, when you define `tags` in a `_data.*` file and in the pages, the value is not overrided, but aggregated.
+In other words: the page will have all tags defined in `_data.*` **and** in the page.
 In the previous example, instead of assigning the "post" tag to all pages manually, you could define it in a `_data.*` file in the directory where all posts are stored and use the front matter to assign the other tags individually.